gregsaun/BearExxa-V2/doc/quick_assembly_guide/README.md

   1. You can now remove the SD card and delete the file

 ### Part 14
-The current E3D Micro hotend fan does not have a tachometer wire so we need to deactivate the fan check :
+The current E3D Micro hotend fan does not have a tachometer wire so we need to deactivate the fan check:
   1. In the LCD menu, go to `Settings -> Fans Check`
   1. Select `OFF`